Person smiling and looking down at their tablet.

 • Claims history

-How does workers' comp work in Maine?
+How does workers' comp insurance work in Maine?

 Workers' compensation covers the cost of medical bills and provides wage replacement for employees who are injured on the job.